Introduction to the bear market

-During bear market periods, investing can be risky even for the most seasoned investors.
+During bear market periods, investing and wealth management can be risky even for the most seasoned investors.

 A bear market is a period of falling share prices.
 The technical definition is a 20% or more decline in share prices over at least two months.